Sheep 101 logo

 About Sheep 201 and its author

 Sheep 201 is a Beginner's Guide to Raising Sheep.
-The information is suitiable for different kinds of sheep and production systems.
-At the same time, all information needs to be adapted to local conditions and production practices.
+The information should be useful to people raising different kinds of sheep and utilizing different production systems.
+At the same time, it is important to adapt information to local conditions, breeds, production practices, and markets.

-Text and images from the web site may be reprinted (for educational purposes only) with permission of the author.
-A printed version of the web site is being developed.
+Text and images from Sheep 201 may be reprinted and/or translated (for educational purposes only) with permission of the author.
+A printed version of the web site is planned.

-Susan is an Extension Sheep & Goat Specialist at the University of Maryland's Western Maryland Research & Education Center in Keedysville, Maryland.
+Susan is the Sheep & Goat Specialist at the University of Maryland's Western Maryland Research & Education Center in Keedysville, Maryland.
 She has been with University of Maryland Extension since 1988.
-Susan began her extension career as a county extension agent in Wicomico County.
-She also served as a Farm Management Specialist for Maryland's nine Eastern Shore counties.
+Susan began her extension career as an agricultural extension agent ("county agent") in Wicomico County, Maryland.
+For several years, she served as a Farm Management Specialist for Maryland's nine Eastern Shore counties.

 Susan's first job out of college was as Sheep Specialist for the West Virginia Department of Agriculture.
 In West Virginia, Susan was a USDA-certified livestock grader and market news reporter.
 During high school and college, Susan worked at veterinary hospitals.

 Susan earned B.S. and M.S. degrees in Animal Science from Virginia Tech and Montana State University, respectively.
-She also attended Ohio State University.
+She began her college career at Ohio State University.
 While in college, Susan participated in both the livestock and meat judging teams and was a member of the Block and Bridle Club.
 The title of her Master's thesis was "Direct and Correlated Responses to Selection for Reproductive Rate in Rambouillet Sheep."

-Susan has traveled extensively on behalf of University of Maryland Extension, the Maryland Department of Agriculture, USDA, CNFA, ACDI-VOCA, and Winrock.
+Susan has traveled extensively on behalf of the University of Maryland, Maryland Department of Agriculture, USDA, CNFA, ACDI-VOCA, and Winrock International.
 She has given invited presentations in several countries.
-Her travels have taken her to Poland, Hungary, Russia, Spain, France, Kazakhstan, Moldova, Egypt, Brazil, China, Canada, Mexico, Barbados, Jamaica, Dominican Republic, Trinidad and Tobago, and the British Virgin Islands.
+So far, her travels have taken her to Australia, New Zealand, Poland, Hungary, Russia, Spain, England, France, Belgium, Kazakhstan, South Africa, Moldova, Egypt, Brazil, China, Mexico, Canada (Alberta, Nova Scotia, and Ontario), and the Caribbean (Barbados, Jamaica, Dominican Republic, Trinidad and Tobago, and the British Virgin Islands).

-Her first trip was to the Soviet Union, a year before it broke up.
-Her favorite place was Egypt, where she had the chance to interact with Bedouin shepherds.
-Her most recent trip was to Spain and France.
-She presented two scientific posters at the XI International Conference on Goats in the Canary Islands and toured the dairy sheep industry in south central France.
+Susan's first trip was to the Soviet Union, a year before it broke up.
+Her favorite trip was to Egypt, where she had the chance to interact with Bedouin shepherds.
+Her most recent trip (in 2019) was to Belgium, where she participated in an international meeting about gastro-intestinal parasites (worms): joint ACSRPC-COMBAR meeting.

-Most of the images in Sheep 201 link back to Susan's Flickr™ site.
-Photography is a life-long hobby.
+Most of the images in Sheep 201 (and 101) link back to Susan's Flickr™ site.
+Photography is a life-long hobby of hers.
 Images may be used with her permission.
 Photo credits are provided for third party images.
-Images not taken by Susan require permission from the photographer or web source.
+Images not taken by Susan require permission from the photographer or image source.
 Many more images pertaining to sheep and goats may be viewed at Susan's Flickr™ site.

-Susan has developed various other web sites pertaining to small ruminants.
-These other web sites may be accessed from the menu bar above.
+Susan has developed various other web sites and social media pertaining to small ruminants.
+These other sites can be accessed from the menu bar above.
+She also utilizes various social media to disseminate information about small ruminants.

 About Sheep 201 and its author